Langos

 • Deep fried bread is popular not only in Hungary and its neighboring countries, but also in Greece and Turkey.

-• The name for Hungarian langosh comes from the word láng which means flame.
+• The name for Hungarian langos comes from the word láng which means flame.

-• Some countries and cuisines enjoyed this deep fried bread either sweet or savory.
+• Some countries and cuisines enjoy this deep-fried bread either sweet or savory.

 Deep frying langos